makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Mm?
 I love you too, sweetheart."

 "I think I forgot to say so earlier," Sélène murmured sleepily.
-"Thank you for putting up with your wife."
+"Thank you for putting up with your nutball wife."

-Aiden turned enough to give his wife a fond cheek rub.
+Aiden turned enough to give her a fond cheek rub.
 "Of course, love.
 Let's get you to bed so you can be all rested for tomorrow."

 -----

 Work often colors the perception of days of the week.
 Sélène, for instance, had three quarters of her meetings on Wednesdays.
 It was her day of drudgery.
 The one day she wasn't allowed to work from home.
 There was a project sync-up, an editorial staff meeting, a project lottery, and a one-on-one with her direct supervisor.

 Best case, Wednesdays felt like less-productive workdays.
 Sélène would sit in her spot by the door and try to pay attention to the staff meeting.
 As junior editor, she wasn't eligible for the project lottery, but she might be working with someone who was.
 She'd talk through progress on her own project with the team during the sync-up, then she and Jeff, her manager, would hash out the details.
-Jeff always seemed vaguely puzzled by Sélène, but she got her work done, at home and at the office.
+Jeff always seemed vaguely puzzled by Sélène, but she got her work done, at home and at the office, so he rarely complained.

 Worst case, she'd be a jittery mess.
 She'd play with her phone, or pick at spots on her arms.
 She'd fret over Aiden.
 She'd fret over home.
-One week, she seriously considered buying a net enabled camera for the kitchen so she could keep an eye on things, then had to run to the restroom and wash her face to clear thoughts of getting cameras for cabinets.
+One week, she seriously considered buying a net enabled camera for the house so she could keep an eye on things, then had to run to the restroom and wash her face to clear thoughts cameras and stoves and cabinets.

 This Wednesday was seemingly neither of these.
 It was apart from other Wednesdays in some intangible way.

 She was going to have her husband drop her off at her girlfriend's house tonight.

 She kept repeating that over and over inside her head, trying to make the shapes fit. *Work.
 Husband.
 Girlfriend.
 Husband...driving me to girlfriend.
-And it was a good thing?
-Very good.*
+And it's a good thing?* Very good.

 She'd never had a giddy Wednesday before.